thisisbalu/exception-decoded/_posts/aws/2023-11-28-aws-notfoundexception.md

 ## Introduction

 In the world of Amazon Managed Streaming for Apache Kafka (MSK), the `com.amazonaws.services.kafka.model.NotFoundException` is an essential component that developers and system administrators need to be aware of.
 This exception helps to handle scenarios when a requested resource is not found within an MSK cluster.
 In this article, we will take an in-depth look at this exception, its significance, and how to handle it effectively.

-## Table of Contents

-- Understanding the NotFoundException
-- Getting Started with Amazon MSK
-- Throwing the NotFoundException
-- Handling the NotFoundException
-- Key Considerations to Keep in Mind
-- Conclusion
-- References

 ## Understanding the NotFoundException